Death toll rises to 4 in Indiana mall shooting

 GREENWOOD, Ind.
 (WXIN) — At least three people and the suspected shooter are dead in a shooting at the Greenwood Park Mall in Indiana, police said Sunday evening.

-Police said they received a call of shots fired inside the mall around 6 p.m.
+Police said they received a call of shots fired inside the mall’s food court around 6 p.m.

 The mall had a heavy police presence of both Greenwood and Indianapolis Metropolitan Police Department officers Sunday evening.
 Police said there was no ongoing threat.